-Regular show panellists Mickie Most and Martin Jackson were joined by series five newcomers Muriel Young and Peter Prichard to review the performances of seven new to television acts, however, the full list of acts for this show is uncertain.
-There are eight possible acts, of which seven would have definitely performed.
+Regular show panellists Mickie Most and Martin Jackson were joined by series five newcomers Muriel Young and Peter Prichard to review the performances of seven new to television acts, one of which was drafted in at short notice.

 - Penny Black (five-piece group) from Walsall

 - Mike Hill and ‘Frisky’ (ventriloquist) from Dublin

 - Peter de Dee (comedian) from Hartlepool

 It seems that Angel (four-piece group) from Cheltenham, who were listed as appearing in a number of publications, made way for the Walsall group Penny Black, who were urgently contacted a few days before the show was recorded.

 The show opened with an announcement from host Derek Hobson, who told the audience and the television viewers that the group Showaddywaddy, finalists in series one, were celebrating their first number one hit.
 Their single, Under The Moon of Love, would remain at number one for three weeks, just missing out on the coveted Christmas Number One, which was claimed by Johnny Mathis with When A Child Is Born.

 The winner of the show was Scottish vocalist Bryan Taylor who booked himself a return appearance on the Christmas Day All Winners show, and was one of three acts to score over 100 points, receiving 111 points from the judges.
 Bryan performed the song Neither One of Us (Wants to Be the First to Say Goodbye), which had been a hit back in 1972 for Gladys Knight & The Pips.